Simple-Hapi-Rest/Hapi-Rest/README.md

 ### POST

-A POST request will allow users to add a hero or villain to their collection.
+A POST request will allow users to add a hero to their collection.
 Posts should be made
 to:
 ```
 /hero